Excerity/Larana-Inc/README.md

 · Logo
 · Name of company
 · Drink Menu is now Sport Equipment
-· Drink Menu font awesome font is now
-· About Us is now Mission Statement
+· Drink Menu font awesome font is now font awesome icon of a person running (same as company logo) · About Us is now Mission Statement
 · All items for sale, their prices, pictures, and descriptions.
 · Added onhover on item